Guide: Contracts — The Art of Negotiation

 • "Exit Mood": If there are fewer than 3 races left until the end of the contract, the drivers or staff members morale begins to drop.
 This can lead to a decrease in concentration and mistakes on the track.

 • Renewal: Do not delay re-signing valuable staff.
-Start negotiations early to avoid a drop in morale and the risk of talent leaving for competitors.
+You can start negotiations when there are 5 or fewer races left on the contract.
+Doing this early helps avoid a drop in morale and the risk of talent leaving for competitors.

 Early Termination